Meet the team

 Jo has a strong passion for teaching, planting that initial seed for growth and development, and watching her students flourish and achieve their goals.

 With strong links within Asia, Jo travels often to deliver workshops for groups and 1-1 sessions for Korean floristry students at private schools and colleges.

-Jo and her team created the Academy of Floristry to fulfil a big niche left in the market by the closure of the floristry department at Bournemouth & Poole College.
+Jo created the Academy of Floristry to fulfil a big niche left in the market by the closure of the floristry department at Bournemouth & Poole College.
 To build and invent, a unique and bespoke training experience in Floristry and Flower Arranging.
 We have designed courses both for professional floristry and for those who just want to be inspired and enjoy.

 Helen’s teaching journey began when she first joined the floristry team at Bournemouth and Poole College back in 2005.
-Helen gained many skills on her career path to becoming a lecturer, including Art and Design, Textiles, her Level 2 & level 3 in floristry, which is where she found the ‘floral bug’!.
+Helen gained many skills on her career path to becoming a floristry lecturer, including Art and Design, Textiles, her Level 2 & Level 3 in floristry, which is where she found the ‘floral bug’!.
 Then going on to take her professional teacher training qualifications in 2007, and gained both her Pttls and Cttls…

-…, and also her A1 awards in assessing NVQ floristry levels within the industry.
-Helen has worked alongside Jo and Sara for many years, teaching and training students, also attending top designer workshops, the prestigious RHS Chelsea and Hampton court flower shows, where she achieved many medals with the team and on her own merit.
+…, also her A1 awards in assessing NVQ floristry levels within the industry.
+Helen worked alongside Jo and Sara for many years, teaching and training students, also attending top designer workshops, the prestigious RHS Chelsea and Hampton court flower shows, where she achieved many medals with the team and on her own merit.

-Floristry is Helen’s passion and we are delighted to have her on our team at the Academy.
-Here she can take up once more her second passion, of teaching and learning, to share her wealth of knowledge with the students, and help them achieve their goals.
+Floristry is Helen’s passion and we are delighted to have her on the team at the Academy.
+Here she can take up once more her passion, of teaching and learning, to share her wealth of knowledge with the students, and help them achieve their goals.

 EMC, MDPF, CERT Ed